-A court cannot grant a petition for preliminary injunction when, as here, the party seeking injunction have little chance of ultimate success on the merits.
-Because Governor Paterson acted within the power granted to
+A court cannot grant a petition for preliminary injunction when, as here, the party seeking injunction has little chance of ultimate success on the merits.
+Because Governor Paterson acted within the power granted to him by the Constitution and POL in appointing a Lieutenant Governor, Respondent cannot succeed on the merits.
+The Court must, therefore, reverse the decision of the Appellate Division.

-Supreme Court held that Article IV, § 6 of the State Constitution prohibits the Governor from exercising his statutory authority to fill a vacancy in the Lieutenant Governor's Office.
-Order Entered July 22, 2009, Skelos v.
-Paterson, No. 13426/09 (Sup.
-Ct.
-Nassau County) ("Supreme Court Order"), at 16.
+The Appellate Division held that Article IV, §6 of the State Constitution prohibits the Governor from exercising his statutory authority to fill a vacancy in the Lieutenant Governor's Office.
+Order Entered August 20, 2009, Skelos v.
+Paterson, No. 2009-006673 (App.
+Div.
+2d Dep't) ("Appellate Division Order"), at 7-8.
 Notably, unlike the U.S. Congress, which may enact legislation only as authorized by the specific enumerated powers granted to it by the federal Constitution, a state legislature has plenary authority to make laws unless specifically constrained by a state constitution.
 See, e.g., R. Briffault & L. Reynolds, Cases and Materials on State and Local Government Law 52-56 (9th ed.)
 (Thomson/Reuters 2009); R.F.
 Williams, State Constitutional Law: Cases and Materials 482-85 (2d. ed) (Michie Co.
-1993).
-Contrary to Supreme Court's ruling, no such limitation constrained the New York State Legislature from extending POL § 43 to cover appointment of a Lieutenant Governor.
-Rather, as explained below, infra
+1993).2 Contrary to the Appellate Division's ruling, no such limitation constrained the New York State Legislature from extending POL § 43 to cover appointment of a Lieutenant Governor.
+Rather, as explained below, infra Point I.A, the most natural reading of POL § 43 is that it authorized the appointment of a Lieutenant Governor, and the Constitution in no way precludes this result.